dariasmyr/dariasmyr/README.md

 I build robust, scalable, and secure backend solutions.
 Passionate about designing high-performance systems, authentication services, and automation tools.

 ### <a href="https://github.com/dariasmyr/sso" target="_new">SSO Microservice</a>
-A GO gRPC microservice for managing users and authentication across multiple apps (JWT + session based).
+A Go gRPC microservice for managing users and authentication across multiple apps (JWT + session based).

 ### <a href="https://handy.foxtrot-stash.ru/" target="_new">Handy Snippets</a>
 An fullstack Go + React app for storing and sharing end-to-end encrypted notes online via GraphQl API.